African, Black and Caribbean Studies

 Why Earn Your BA in African, Black and Caribbean Studies?

-Why Major in African, Black and Caribbean Studies at Adelphi?
+Why Join the African, Black and Caribbean Studies Program at Adelphi in New York?

-The BA in African, Black, and Caribbean Studies at Adelphi offers a competitive interdisciplinary program that explores the histories, cultures and contributions of African-descended communities worldwide.
-Students can focus their studies in key areas of concentration including African History and Culture, the African Diaspora, Caribbean Studies, Race and Ethnicity Studies, Afro-Caribbean Literature, Art and Music, and Migration and Diasporic Studies.
+The African, Black, and Caribbean Studies program at Adelphi offers a competitive interdisciplinary program that explores the histories, cultures and contributions of African-descended communities worldwide.
+Students will take classes on our beautiful Garden City campus and can focus their studies in key areas of concentration, including African History and Culture, the African Diaspora, Caribbean Studies, Race and Ethnicity Studies, Afro-Caribbean Literature, Art and Music, and Migration and Diasporic Studies.
 This structure equips students with the critical thinking, research and analytical skills needed to pursue careers in education, international affairs, public policy, law, media, cultural institutions, community advocacy and other fields.
+See details for the program concentrations:

 • African History and Culture: Study the historical experiences of African nations and peoples, including the impacts of colonialism, slavery and independence movements, while gaining insight into Africa’s diverse social and cultural dynamics.